Adelaide Jubilee International Exhibition: Opening and closing ceremonies

 The formal opening ceremony took place on 21 June 1887 and began, after a prayer by Bishop Kennion and a performance of the Exhibition Cantata (George Herbert Cossins / Edward R. G. W. Andrews), with an address by Sir Edwin Smith, the Vice-President of the South Australian Commission, presenting to the President, the Governor Sir William Robinson with a golden master key to the Building, all the locks having been donated by Chubb & Co.
 This part of the formalities over, the orchestra and chorus under Professor Joshua Ives struck up The Song of Australia.

 At the closing ceremony on 7 January 1888, the Jubilee Cantata (or Victoria Cantata) was performed.
 Written (words and music) by Carl Puttmann, it opened with variations on the Song of Australia and concluded with a fugue on God Save the Queen.
 Total attendance at the Exhibition was announced as 766,880, of which cash admissions were 378,558; season ticketholders 372,818; schools 12,034; and free 3,470.

 Awards

-Thirty-four juries, each with between 4 and 12 jurors, made 3,426 awards:
+Thirty-four juries, each with between 4 and 12 jurors, made 3,426 awards.
+Among the award winners was the British ironmongery manufacturer and retailer Verity Brothers of Leeds, who won a First Order of Merit medal.